Go to main content

 Development Manager

 Rachel Allen joined The diaTribe Foundation in 2022 as the organization's Development Manager.
-Rachel's previous experience includes corporate fundraising in the nonprofit sector, where she initiated and cultivated relationships with corporate donors.
-She graduated Magna Cum Laude from Tufts University with a B.A. in International Relations and Economics.
-In her free time, Rachel enjoys reading, attending spin class and traveling (when it's safe to do so).
+Rachel's previous experience includes corporate fundraising in the nonprofit sector, where she initiated and cultivated relationships with corporate donors raising funds for U.S. national parks.
+She graduated magna cum laude from Tufts University with a B.A. in International Relations and Economics.
+In her free time, Rachel enjoys reading, giving book recommendations to her friends and family, and hanging with her rescue cat, Punkin Pie.